Skip to main content

 7

 If Auto-Accept Onboarding is enabled and the applicant has completed all requirements, the application is automatically approved without entering the review queue.
+After auto-approval, the applicant sees a one-time Welcome state on their Home page that explains they’re now active and walks them through next steps.

 The Admissions Queue